 A roller coaster was shut down after a crack was found in a support beam.
 A customer says he spotted it.

-Charlotte, N.C. — An amusement park here closed one of its roller coasters Friday after a crack was found on a support beam.
+An amusement park in Charlotte, North Carolina, closed one of its roller coasters Friday after a crack was found on a support beam.

 Carowinds shut down Fury 325, which the park's website advertises as the "tallest, fastest, longest giga coaster in North America" that crosses into both North Carolina and South Carolina.